Kakani Venkata Ratnam: Life

 He was elected for legislative assembly and won three times as Member of legislative assembly in 1962, 1967 and 1972.

 He died of a heart attack on 25 December 1972 at the height of the Jai Andhra movement.
 His sudden death subsided the Jai Andhra movement.

 There is a statue commemorating Ratnam in the Benz circle of Vijayawada.
 There is also a library in his name in Vijayawada on Bandar Road and a marriage function hall in Hanuman Junction.
 His also has statues in Vizag and the Tanuku Andhra Sugar factory.

-His death was on the same day as India's ex-president C. Rajagaoplachary's.
+His death was on the same day as India's ex-Governor General of India, C. Rajagaoplachary's.
 His death ceremony was performed with state rituals attended by the then prime minister and other national leaders.